 If you find that the Word of God, Jesus’ words, are hard to hear, then you are starting to head down the right road.
 You are starting to let His Word “do battle,” so to speak, with the many other lures and enticements that ultimately only leave us dry and empty.
 This is the first step to being able to delight in the Lord and His words.

 The good news is that if you can allow His Word to cut through the many unhealthy attachments you have in life, you will begin to discover that you greatly love His Word and delight in His presence in your life.

 You will begin to discover that the pleasure and delight you experience from His presence in your life far outweighs any other passing attachment or pleasure you may have.
 Even sin can produce a false sense of satisfaction.

 In that case, the satisfaction is more like a drug that soon wears off.
-The delight of the Lord is something that continually draws you higher and fulfills you more deeply every day.
+The delight of the Lord is something that continually draws you higher and fulfils you more deeply every day.

 Spend time, today, pondering whether or not you truly do allow yourself to be filled with delight in the Lord’s presence and His words.
 Try to taste their sweetness.
 Try to let yourself be drawn in.
 Once “hooked,” you will seek Him all the more.

 Prayer: Lord, I desire to delight in You.
 Help me to turn away from the many attractions and enticements of this world.
 Help me to seek You and Your Word always.
 In the discovery of Your Word, fill my soul with the greatest delight.
 Jesus, I trust in You.
 Amen.